2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 While working on their Associate Degree, medical assisting majors at Nashville State Community College accumulate an average of around $13,201 in student debt.

-The in-demand associate degree programs at Remington College - Memphis Campus helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in Tennessee.
+A rank of #5 on this year’s list means Remington College - Memphis Campus is a great place for allied health & medical assisting services students working on their associate degree.
 Located in the large city of Memphis, Remington College - Memphis Campus is a private not-for-profit school with a small student population.

 While working on their Associate Degree, medical assisting majors at Remington College - Memphis Campus accumulate an average of around $21,557 in student debt.
 This translates to an average monthly loan payment of $89, based on a 10-year repayment plan.